 </form>

-Checking the rendered HTML in your browser’s developer tools will show the hidden field has been inserted:
+If you check the generated HTML in your browser’s developer tools, you can see that the hidden field has been inserted.

 <form action="/profile/update" method="post">